Improving a Service Contract to Reduce the Risk of Litigation

 By including a clause like the foregoing, you will ensure that a prevailing party in any lawsuit will be able to recover attorneys fees and costs from the non-prevailing party.
 See e.g. Farmer & Flier Assocs v.
 Guilford Transp.
 Indus., Inc., 82 Mass.
 App.
 Ct.
 1102 (2012).
 This will cause either party to think twice before filing a lawsuit since the costs of losing can be high!

 Each tip above can help improve a service contract to reduce the risk of litigation when part of a well-drafted contract.
-If your business needs help drafting a service contract to reduce litigation risk, or want someone to evaluate your current contract, contact my office today.
+If your business needs help drafting a service contract to reduce litigation risk, or want someone to evaluate your current contract, contact me today.
 Use the Contact Form on my website or call me to schedule a free initial consultation.